32 states and counting: Why parents bills of rights are sweeping US

 When it comes to parental bills of rights, not all legislation is created equal.

-The House plans to vote Friday on House Resolution 5, known as the Parents Bill of Rights Act, which would amend existing federal education laws.
+The House on Friday narrowly passed House Resolution 5, known as the Parents Bill of Rights Act, which would amend existing federal education laws.
 A Parental Rights Amendment to the U.S. Constitution also has been proposed.

 Multiple pieces of proposed legislation at the state level seek broad protections for parents, using language such as to “direct the upbringing” of their children.
 A bill in Arkansas, meanwhile, revolves around medical records when a child is removed from parental or guardian custody.
 And legislation in Connecticut would create a bill of rights for parents of students learning English as a second language.